Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 {% tab title="React Native" %}
 ### React Native

-Adobe Experience Platform Mobile SDK plugin for React Native supports React Native v**ersions 0.44.0 or later**.
+Adobe Experience Platform Mobile SDK plugin for React Native supports React Native **versions 0.44.0 or later**.
 For the latest installation instructions, see the `README` file in the [`react-native-acpcore`](https://github.com/adobe/react-native-acpcore) repository.

 {% hint style="info" %}
-For React Native, we recommend that you install [Node.js](https://nodejs.org) to download packages from [npm](https://npmjs.com).
-For additional instructions on getting started with React Native applications, see this [tutorial](https://facebook.github.io/react-native/docs/getting-started).
+For React Native, you should install [Node.js](https://nodejs.org) to download packages from [npm](https://npmjs.com).
+For additional instructions, see this [tutorial on getting started with React Native applications](https://facebook.github.io/react-native/docs/getting-started).
 {% endhint %}
 {% endtab %}